airbnb/lottie-android/README.md

 ## Why is it called Lottie?
 Lottie is named after a German film director and the foremost pioneer of silhouette animation.
 Her best known films are The Adventures of Prince Achmed (1926) – the oldest surviving feature-length animated film, preceding Walt Disney's feature-length Snow White and the Seven Dwarfs (1937) by over ten years
 [The art of Lotte Reineger](https://www.youtube.com/watch?v=LvU55CUw5Ck&feature=youtu.be)

-##Try it out
-Clone this repository and run the LottieSample module to see a bunch of sample animations.
-The JSON files for them are located in [/assets](https://github.com/airbnb/lottie-android/tree/master/LottieSample/src/main/assets).

 ## Contributing
 Contributers are more than welcome.
 Just upload a PR with a description of your changes.